‘One of the finest guitarists to be heard anywhere’

 Halfway into his first year as a student, Rafael was already playing the Grade 8 Licentiate pieces, so when he was given a 13 stringed Renaissance lute to play, it was a challenge he couldn’t resist.
 Rafael fell in love with this exquisite, delicate little instrument, and now had a new obsession!

-At this time he was also Lutenist and Choir Master for an Early Music Elizabethan Madrigal Ensemble, with members of the State Opera Company, performing the music of John Dowland.
-He was also performing in a broken consort with world renowned recorder players, viola de gambe and viol players, playing Elizabethan music of the 1500s.
+As a lutenist, Rafael became the accompanist for student exams, chamber music ensembles, and Master Classes with celebrated opera singer Guila Tiver.
+He was Lutenist and Choir Master for an Early Music Elizabethan Madrigal Ensemble, with members of the State Opera Company, performing the music of John Dowland.
+He was also performing in a broken consort with world renowned recorder players, viol da gamba and viol players, performing Elizabethan music of the 1500s.

-In his late 20s Rafael devoted his time to exploring the 13 course Baroque lute, and the music of Master Musician Silvius Weiss, and of course Johann Sebastian Bach!
+Then in his late 20s a new challenge arose, he was given a 13 course Baroque lute (with a monstrous 26 strings!), and began playing the music of Master Musician Sylvius Weiss, and of course Johann Sebastian Bach!